Jai54/Sorting-Visualization/README.md

 # Sorting-Visualization
-# This is a Sorting Visualization Project Developed by javascript
+# This is a Sorting Visualization Project Using javascript
 # Bubble Sort
 # Inseration Sort
 # Selection Sort